 Consider Training Alternatives

 Drama school is not the be-all and end-all when it comes to becoming an actor.
 I know it can feel like it sometimes, but it’s really not.
 Rather than spending your time auditioning year after year, you could pursue another route that could put you on the path to becoming a working actor.
-From alternative course style to university, to online drama school, to starting work straight away, there are most likely far more options than you think there are.
+From alternative course style to university, to online drama school, to starting work straight away, there are most likely far more career options than you think there are.

 Check out my post here to find out all the best alternatives to drama school.